JerryWestrick/KnowledgeEngineer-Old/KbServerApp/Memory/Snake/Dynamic/Server/Step_07.md

-# Step 7: Define the game start and end conditions
+# Step 7: Start the WebSocket server and the game loop

-- The game should start when the first client joins after the end of a game and the 30-second countdown finishes.
+- Start the WebSocket server.
-- The game should end when there is only one snake left on the game board.
-The server should announce the color of the last surviving snake as the winner.
+- Start the game loop.